 4.13 HOUSEHOLD WASTE: Any solid or liquid material normally generated by a family in a residence in the course of ordinary day to day living; including but not limited to garbage, paper products, rags, leaves and garden trash.

-4.14 OPEN BURNING: Any burning of combustible materials where the products of combustion are emitted into open air without passing through a chimney or stack.
+4.414 OPEN BURNING: As defined in the 2015 International Fire Code, the burning of materials wherein products of combustion are emitted directly into the ambient air without passing through a stack or chimney from an enclosed chamber.Any burning of combustible materials where the products of combustion are emitted into open air without passing through a chimney or stack.

-4.15 PERSON: Any individual; public or private corporation, partnership, association, firm, trust, or estate; the state or any department, institution, bureau, or agency thereof, any municipal corporation, county, city and county, or other political subdivision of the state, or any other legal entity whatsoever which is recognized by the law as being subject to rights and duties.
+4.515 PERSON: Any individual,; public or private firm, corporation and its offices, partnership, association, partnership, firm, trustee, executor or an estate,; the state or any department, institution, bureau, or agency thereof, any municipal corporation, county, city and county, or other political subdivision of the state, or any other legal entity whatsoever which is governmental agency or any other legal entity recognized by the law, in the singular or plural as being subject to rights and duties.

-4.16 RECREATIONAL FIRES: Campfires or other fires used solely for recreational purposes which can be safely confined to a fire ring no larger than 8 feet in diameter and are continuously under the supervision of a responsible person.
+4.616 RECREATIONAL FIRES: An outdoor fire that is used for pleasure, religious, ceremonial, cooking, warmth, or similar purposes.Campfires or other fires used solely for recreational purposes which can be safely confined to a fire ring no larger than 8 feet in diameter and are continuously under the supervision of a responsible person.
 Anyone planning a fire larger than this will be required to obtain a special permit.
 Bonfires, fires built to burn Christmas Trees, rally fires, and similar fires are prohibited.

 4.17 REFUSE: Any solid waste, including garbage and trash.